🟦 Pedagogical Module 1: Week 3 - Group Work & Roles

 ✅ REQUIRED EVIDENCE (Zalo)

-Homework (Before next meeting): Run a group activity using these cards.
+Homework (before next meeting): Run a group activity using these cards.
 Take a photo of a group with the cards visible on the table.
 Caption: "The Captain was [Student Name].
 Participation: High/Low."